Robinson Helicopter Company: History

 The company was founded in 1973 by Frank Robinson, a former employee of Bell Helicopter and Hughes Helicopters.
 Since delivering its first helicopter in 1979, Robinson Helicopter has produced over 12,000 aircraft.
-Robinson helicopter will celebrate 50 years in business in June 2023.

 Plans for production of the Robinson R66 were announced in March 2007.
 It is a five-seat helicopter of similar configuration to the R44, but with the addition of a luggage compartment, wider cabin by 8 in, and powered by a Rolls-Royce RR300 gas turbine engine.

 In 2013, Robinson was the global market leader, selling 523 light helicopters, a 1% increase from 2012.
 Production in 2014 dropped to 329 aircraft.
-In 2015, Robinson produces one R22, four or five R44s, and one or two R66s per week, and has contracted with Rolls-Royce to supply 100 RR300 turbines per year for 10 years for the R66.
+In 2015, Robinson produced one R22, four or five R44s, and one or two R66s per week, and contracted with Rolls-Royce to supply 100 RR300 turbines per year for 10 years for the R66.
 The factory can produce up to 1,000 helicopters per year.

+In 2024, Robinson bought Ascent Aerosystems, a maker of drones for the government & military.